skoro/pasted/README.md

 * Save history of the system clipboard.
 * Allow to persist clipboard items.
 * Quick copy of first 9 items by pressing 1..9 keys.
-* Create a QR code of the text (limit by text size).
+* Create a QR code of the selected text item (limit by text size).
 * Preview text and images.
 * Responsive by window size: 1, 2, 3, 4 columns.
+* Search text items.
 * Available for Windows and Linux.

 ## App